 "I'm trying to figure out: what is Putin's off-ramp?
 Where does he find a way out?"
 Biden continued.
 "Where does he find himself in a position that he does not only lose face, but lose significant power within Russia?"

-Nuke risk: As the threats and warnings increase, the U.S. Department of Health and Human Services shelled out $290M on Amgen's (NASDAQ:AMGN) new drug called Nplate, which is used to treat acute radiation sickness in the event of a nuclear emergency.
+Nuke risk: As the threats and warnings increase, the U.S. Department of Health and Human Services shelled out $290M on Amgen's (NASDAQ:AMGN) drug called Nplate, which is used to treat acute radiation sickness in the event of a nuclear emergency.
 The HHS said it wasn't in "response to the situation in Ukraine," but was rather part of "ongoing work for radiological security," and adds to its stockpile of Leukine which has been in place since 2013.
 Closer to the front, Ukraine's capital of Kyiv is stocking evacuation centers with potassium iodine pills, which can help prevent radiation absorption.

 FOMC policymakers and investors will be closely watching the September jobs report this morning - released at 8:30 a.m.
 ET - for clues on how much the economy is slowing.
 Nonfarm payrolls are expected to slip to 250K in September from 315K in August, while economists expect the unemployment rate to hold at 3.7%.
 Meanwhile, average hourly earnings are expected to increase 5.1% from a year ago, little changed from the 5.2% Y/Y jump seen in August, though any deviation could signal that the Fed needs to get even more aggressive on inflation.